websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/portlet-preferences.md

 The JSP file uses `<liferay-portlet:actionURL />` and `<liferay-portlet:renderURL />` tags to construct URLs in the variables `configurationActionURL` and `configurationRenderURL`.

-When a user submits the form, the `configurationActionURL` is invoked and the application's `processAction` method is invoked with the `color` variable included as a request parameter.
+When someone submits the form, the `configurationActionURL` is invoked, which triggers the application's `processAction` method with the `color` variable included as a request parameter.

 A URL parameter named `cmd` is supplied indicating the purpose of the request.
 The value of the `cmd` parameter is `update`.